Urban agriculture: Gardens

 Many communities make community gardening accessible to the public, providing space for citizens to cultivate plants for food, recreation and education.
+In many cities, small plots of land and also rooftops are used for community members to garden.
 Community gardens give citizens the opportunity to learn about horticulture through trial and error and get a better understanding of the process of producing food and other plants.
+All while still being able to feed those people in need from the community.
+It holds as both a learning experience as well as a means of help for those people in need.
 A community gardening program that is well-established is Seattle's P-Patch.
 The grassroots permaculture movement has been hugely influential in the renaissance of urban agriculture throughout the world.
 During the 1960s a number of community gardens were established in the United Kingdom, influenced by the community garden movement in the United States.
 Bristol's Severn Project was established in 2010 for £2500 and provides 34 tons of produce per year, employing people from disadvantaged backgrounds.